Pratia: planting, cultivation, maintenance

 Botanical data

-The Pratia is a perennial ground-cover plant from the Campanulaceae family.
-The genus includes around twenty species native to Australia and New Zealand, among which the Pratia pedunculata or Isotoma fluviatilis and its cultivars are the most common in our gardens.
-You may also encounter Pratia angulata, with its zygomorphic flowers, meaning they display a particular symmetry.
+The Pratia is a perennial ground cover plant from the Campanulaceae family.
+The genus includes around twenty species native to Australia and New Zealand, including Pratia pedunculata or Isotoma fluviatilis and its cultivars, which are the most common in our gardens.
+You may also encounter Pratia angulata, with zygomorphic flowers, meaning they display a particular symmetry.

 It features a very carpet-like growth habit, with long, ramified stems that root into the soil at each node and an underground root network extending about ten centimetres deep and spreading quickly sideways.
 This allows the plant to colonise the soil surface, theoretically without limits.
 The height of the carpet will not exceed 3 to 5 cm.